shiyanna/PlantCareOntology/README.md

 # Plant Care Ontology

-This ontology is study task.

-It should contain information about plants such as taxonomy, preferred soil and preferred climate.
+This ontology will contain information about plants and their diseases.
-It could also contain other information about plants or things related to plants.

 ## Data sources